St. James Infirmary Blues - guitar tab and notes

 Tips on how to learn this song

-"St. James Infirmary Blues" is performed in a minor key (see the full accompaniment version or chords below) and consist of eight bars.
+"St. James Infirmary Blues" is performed in a minor key (see the full accompaniment version or chords below) and consist of eight bars plus a pickup bar.
 The ties that can be seen in bars 2 and 6 indicate that the note should be sustained (see the versions that include notes for a better understanding of the time values).

 The note symbols above the tab system tells that the song should be played in triplet feel.